Diaa0011/Scraping/README.md

 # Scraping
-In This file we will see a lot of scraping especially web and pdf and seeking for others
+In This file we will see a lot of scraping especially web , pdf and seeking for others